chepo92/RRestwiki/Home.md

 <a name="how_design" />
 # How is RRest designed?

+RRest is designed on the premise that RR algorithms can be segmented into three distinct components:

+* **Extraction of a respiratory signal**: Firstly, algorithms extract a signal dominated by respiration from the raw signal.
+In the case of impedance pneumography or accelerometry signals this is straightforward since the primary modulation of these signals is due to modulation.
+However, many physiological signals such as the ECG and PPG are secondarily modulated by respiration after the primary cardiac modulation.
+In these instances extended extraction techniques are required.

+* **Estimation of respiratory rate**: Secondly, a respiratory rate is estimated from a respiratory signal.
+This can be performed in either the time- or frequency-domain.

+* **Fusion of respiratory rates**: Thirdly, and optionally, multiple respiratory rates obtained using different methods can be fused to give one, hopefully more accurate, respiratory rate.

+RRest estimates a respiratory rate from either the ECG or PPG using a technique for each of components.
+Consequently, a large number of algorithms can be constructed by considering different combinations of techniques at each component.

+RRest is computationally efficient since algorithms which share common extraction steps only require these steps to be conducted once, rather than for each algorithm.

 <a name="how_more" />
 # How can I find out more?

+This Wiki provides acts as a user manual for the algorithms presented in this repository.
+For those interested in estimating respiratory rate from physiological signals, the wider [Respiratory Rate Estimation project](http://peterhcharlton.github.io/RRest/), of which this is a part, will be of interest.
+It also contains additional material such as data to use with the algorithms, publications arising from the project, and details of how to contribute.

 <a name="what_not" />
 # What does RRest not do?